microsoft/surface-duo-sdk/README.md

     }
     ```

 2. Add dependencies to the module-level **build.gradle** file (current version may be different from what's shown here).
-There are multiple libraries available - you should always reference **ScreenManager** plus any additional libraries you plan to use:
+There are multiple libraries available - for some of them you should reference **ScreenManager** plus any additional libraries you plan to use:

     **ScreenManager**